Elvis Week 2018 Survival Guide

 5. Make time to people watch.

-Whether you park yourself at the downtown Flying Saucer window, walk along Beale at dusk or have dinner at Marlowe's on Elvis Presley, the people watching during Elvis Week can't be beat.
-If you run into the Bishop of Beale Street, have him give you a blessing.
+Whether you park yourself at the downtown Flying Saucer window, walk along Beale at dusk, or have dinner at Marlowe's on Elvis Presley, the people watching during Elvis Week can't be beat.

 6. Be prepared for traffic and crowds.